Ryan Gallant: Early life

-Professional skateboarding
+Professional career

 Gallant was first noticed in the skate video PJ Ladd's Wonderful Horrible Life, a shop video from Boston, Massachusetts's Coliseum skate shop.
 He is also affiliated with True East Skateshop, which is an East Coast-based chain of "mom and pop" shops.

 Gallant was first sponsored by Expedition One skateboards and appeared in the company's first video Alone.
 In April 2009, Gallant left his longtime sponsor DC Shoes and established a sponsorship deal with Circa.

-Gallant is featured in the 2007 video game EA Skate as a playable character.
-He is also featured in the EA Skate sequels Skate 2 and Skate 3.

 The "Gallant Grind" is a skateboard trick that is named after Gallant.

 Sponsors

-As of December 2015, Gallant is sponsored by Expedition One, Bones Swiss Bearings, Gold Wheels, MOB Grip, Silver Trucks,.
+As of December 2015, Gallant is sponsored by Expedition One, Bones Swiss Bearings, Gold Wheels, MOB Grip, Silver Trucks.